Labels: Environment, Stupidity

 But 212 representatives voted no. A handful of these no votes came from representatives who considered the bill too weak, but most rejected the bill because they rejected the whole notion that we have to do something about greenhouse gases.

-And as I watched the deniers make their arguments, I couldn't help thinking that I was watching a form of treason -- treason against the planet.
+And as I watched the deniers make their arguments, I couldn't help thinking that I was watching a form of treason -- treason against the planet."Treason against the planet"?
+Mr. Krugman certainly has a flair for the dramatic.

 Let's set aside the fact that the global warming scare is based entirely on junk science, an insatiable lust for taxpayer dollars, and a desire to alter the very fabric of Western civilization.
 Even if, by some chance, in our wildest imaginations, Earth really did warm a few degrees, I still fail to see how that would be a bad thing.